jasonbayton/11ty/_src/projects/kiosk-app-generator/support/get-started.md

 ## Deploy

 Push the APK or AAB through your EMM as you would any other app.
-KAG's launcher needs to be set as the home activity on the target devices; consult your EMM's policy documentation for the exact field name (typically `kioskApps` or `preferentialNetworkService` style policy entries).
+KAG's launcher then needs to be set as the home activity on the target devices, either by configuring it as the kiosk app (Android Management API: `kioskCustomLauncherEnabled` plus a kiosk policy whose `installedApps` includes the launcher; Custom DPC: `setLockTaskPackages` plus designating the launcher activity as `CATEGORY_HOME`), or by setting it as the persistent preferred launcher via your EMM's home-app override policy.
+Consult your EMM's documentation for the exact field name.